 You can, of course, “tangle” on other items like rocks and seashells.
 You don’t have to limit yourself to small paper tiles.
 You can cut loose on any size of paper in any kind of medium.

 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 Thank you for keeping me in microns. ❤

 A Bit of Beauty for Your Day